sebascert/cp-book/CONTRIBUTING.md

 - Markdown paged in `src/category/**/<dsa>.md`.
 - Test in `test/category/**/<dsa>.cpp`.

 The markdown page must contain the code snippet of only the code relevant at the time of transcribing it, include it following this [guide](https://rust-lang.github.io/mdBook/format/mdbook.html#including-files).

-Make sure the test for the DSA passes before commiting.
+Make sure the test for the DSA passes before commitittng.